30th April, 2018

 Listen, learn, collaborate.
 Put your thoughts forward, and help improve health and safety in your workplace.

-You know that health and safety course you attended 10 years ago?
+Remember that health and safety course you attended ten years ago?
 Things have probably changed since then!

-Regulations change, technology advances.
-Make sure you have the most up to date information.
+Regulations change, and technology advances.
+Make sure you have the most up-to-date information.

 Be aware of the hazards and risks around you while you are working.